var-mar/pdf-annotation-tool/README.md

 ## Prior art and Installation Dependencies

 The project was created using create-react-app (https://github.com/facebook/create-react-app).
-And it has been using the react-pdf-annotation library as base code: https://github.com/agentcooper/react-pdf-annotator .
+And it has been using the react-pdf-highlighter library as base code: https://github.com/agentcooper/react-pdf-highlighter .

 Install all dependencies before running scripts with following: